 Form the Grand Place you can get onto the Pieter De Somer Square.
 This square has recently been completely rebuilt and renamed to make room for an underground bike parking.

 [box size=”large” style=”rounded”]After lunch walk: €0

 Now walk onto the Bondgenotenlaan again and take the first street on your right.
 This is where you’ll find the M Museum.
 The normal entrance fee is €12, but if you’re younger than 26 you only pay €5.

 If you still have some time left after that, you can head back to the Naamsestraat to art center STUK.
-They offer movies, theatre, dance performances… but also expositions which are usually free.
+They offer movies, theater, dance performances… but also expositions which are usually free.